 Bins and Collection

-IMPORTANT NOTICE - Recycling changes: there have been recent changes to recyclable items accepted in yellow-lidded recycling bins - see Recycling - Acceptable Items brochure download on the right and scroll down for further information.
+IMPORTANT NOTICE - Recycling changes: there have been recent changes to recyclable items accepted in yellow-lidded recycling bins.
+See the Recycling - Acceptable Items brochure download on the right and scroll down for further information.

 Collections are from Monday to Friday.
 To find out which day to put your bin out refer to the waste collection map or you can enter your address in Online Mapping to check your property details.